department-of-veterans-affairs/va.gov-team/products/disability/abd-vro/2022-06-PACT-Act-presumptive-veterans/PACT-Act-research-report.md

     * The first time filing a claim for those who work with a third-party organization usually involves a comprehensive review of their medical records, and a large multi-issue claim where any possible condition is claimed to get the highest rating possible.
 Subsequent claims are often smaller in scope -- either claims for increase for a smaller subset of conditions, supplemental claims for conditions that weren't granted or were granted at a lower level than the Veteran felt they deserved, or appeals or higher-level reviews.
     * Veterans who file on their own either do an extensive amount of research online to try to understand the process (including, in some cases, reading the CFR and the Adjudication Manual), or submit claims that are unlikely to be granted (due to lack of supporting evidence, or submitting after a condition has been resolved).
 * **Consider changing VBA policy to notify the Veteran of decisions on conditions on multi-issue claims as they're decided, _even for denials_.
 This will need to be paired with thoughtful communications design and testing.** The VA should incrementally test this process a pilot program prior to a full release, and closely observe Veterans' reactions to this process on real claims.
 Splitting multi-issue claims where one or some contentions can be pulled into the Rapid Ready-for-Decision (RRD) process would be a good opportunity to test this process.
-    * Veterans largely expressed preferences to find out the desion on a specific contention as soon as it's decided, rather than wait for all issues on a claim to be decided.
+    * Veterans expressed a preference to learn about a decision on a specific contention as soon as it's decided, rather than wait for the VA to decide all issues on a claim.
 This included for denials.
 Benefits of finding out about denials early included the ability to start gathering additional evidence and start the process of reversing that decision.
     * One Veteran compared this to having items in your Amazon order delivered as soon as they're available versus waiting until they can all ship together.
 Her preference was to not wait.
     * Some Veterans also check the claims status tracker daily to see the status of their claims -- and a lack of change for a long period of time can exacerbate stress and anxiety.
 By updating the status of specific contentions as they're decided, the VA would be able to provide more frequent updates through the Claim Status Tracker and improve the Veteran experience.